×

 When we asked people about industries and career opportunities in Funchal, they reponded:

 "Foreigners in Funchal often find employment in the tourism industry, working in hotels, restaurants, and bars.
 They may also work as tour guides, providing insights into the city's rich history and culture.
 Some foreigners work in real estate, helping other expats find their perfect home or vacation property.
 There are also opportunities in the healthcare sector, particularly for those with language skills, as well as in teaching, particularly English language instruction.
-Additionally, with the growth of the digital economy, many foreigners are finding opportunities for remote work or starting their own businesses in Funchal," said one expat in Funchal.
+Additionally, with the growth of the digital economy, many foreigners are finding opportunities for remote work or starting their own businesses in Funchal," remarked one expat who made the move to Funchal.

 What is life like in Funchal?